portainer/portainer-docs/user/kubernetes/applications/edit.md

 Your editing options will depend on how the application was deployed initially.

 {% hint style="info" %}
-Regardless of the deployment method, you can [edit an application's YAML directly](inspect.md#yaml-tab) through the YAML tab in Portainer Business Edition.
+Regardless of the deployment method, you can [edit an application's YAML directly](inspect.md#yaml-tab) through the YAML tab.
 {% endhint %}

 ## Applications deployed from Git